Optimal tests for continuous-variable quantum teleportation and photodetectors: Introduction

-Prior to our work, theoretical and experimental proposals partially answered this question, by estimating the accuracy in teleporting particular quantum states, such as ensembles of coherent states, squeezed states, cat states, etc.~\cite{Tan99,braunstein2000criteria,LB2000,braunstein2001quantum,GG01,JBS02,hammerer2005quantum,AC08,lee2011teleportation,CA14,seshadreesan2015non}.
+Prior to our work, theoretical and experimental proposals partially answered this question, by estimating the accuracy in teleporting particular quantum states, such as ensembles of coherent states, squeezed states, etc.~\cite{Tan99,braunstein2000criteria,LB2000,braunstein2001quantum,GG01,JBS02,hammerer2005quantum,AC08,lee2011teleportation,CA14,seshadreesan2015non}.
 Although these states are relevant for several quantum information processing applications, they do not represent the performance of CV teleportation when the goal is to teleport an arbitrary unknown state.
+Since teleportation can be used as a gadget in several applications for either teleporting an unknown state or applying a gate on an unknown state, it is important to quantify the worst-case performance of CV teleportation.

-In this work, we solve this open problem by determining an optimal test for benchmarking CV teleportation.
-In particular, by taking the performance metric to be the energy-constrained channel fidelity between ideal CV teleportation and its experimental implementation, we determine the optimal input state that can be used to assess the performance of an experimental implementation.
-Mathematically, this problem is equivalent to estimating the energy-constrained channel fidelity between the identity channel and an additive-noise channel.
-In this work, we develop numerical and analytical techniques to find exact solutions to the optimization involved in estimating the energy-constrained channel fidelity.
-A consequence of our findings is that there is now an explicit and optimal experimental procedure for benchmarking the performance of CV teleportation.
+In this work, we solve this open problem by determining an optimal test for characterizing the performance of CV teleportation.
+In particular, by taking the performance metric to be the energy-constrained channel fidelity \cite{Sh16,SWAT} between ideal CV teleportation and its experimental implementation, we determine an optimal input state that can be used to assess the performance of an experimental implementation.
+Mathematically, this problem is equivalent to calculating the energy-constrained channel fidelity between the identity channel and an additive-noise channel.
+In this work, we develop numerical and analytical techniques to find exact solutions to the optimization involved in calculating the energy-constrained channel fidelity.
+A consequence of our findings is that there is now an explicit and optimal experimental procedure for characterizing the performance of CV teleportation.
+After Eq.~\eqref{eq:opt-state-ex}, we provide details of such an experimental procedure.